Memo to SftP NYC

 We left Havana on May 3.
 Tired after days of seminars, meetings with locals, and cultural activities, I was able to begin unpacking and relax, unlike many others returning home to the United States who ended up being detained at the airports of Miami, Ft.
 Lauderdale, and Newark.
 They were granted special permission to visit Cuba under the US blockade that has been in place for more than sixty years (except for a short reprieve from 2014–2017).
 Yet, despite legal documents and US citizenship, the border agents harassed, threatened, and abused them like criminals.
 Freedom of movement does not apply to people in the land of the free.

-With the recent addition of Cuba to the “State Sponsors of Terrorism” list under the Biden administration, the economic barrier erected by the most comprehensive blockade in history serves more than to asphyxiate Cuba into submission; its primary goal is to prevent the world from seeing and believing in an alternative to capitalism.
+With the recent addition of Cuba to the “State Sponsors of Terrorism” list since 2021, the economic barrier erected by the most comprehensive blockade in history serves more than to asphyxiate Cuba into submission; its primary goal is to prevent the world from seeing and believing in an alternative to capitalism.
 Fredric Jameson once said that it is easier to imagine the end of the world than the end of capitalism.
 He must have not visited Cuba.

 Don’t get me wrong.
 Cuba is not a utopia.
 It is visibly struggling; infrastructure is crumbling; economic inequality exists; Cuban people are far from happy or content and some aspire to find new lives abroad.
 Nevertheless, what we learned in our ten-day trip in Cuba is that the left in the Global North cannot address the various issues facing us today without learning from the Cuban experience.
 To do this, and to concurrently strengthen anticapitalist struggles across the world, we must first and foremost break the US blockade on Cuba.